-The fee (TBA) includes supper on Friday evening; participants bring lunches on Saturday and Sunday.
+The $315 fee includes supper on Friday evening; participants bring lunches on Saturday and Sunday.
 Registration, limited to 13 participants, is on a first-come, first-served basis, with full payment by check required to hold your place at the time of registration.
 For cancellations requested no later than two weeks in advance, the fee is refundable, minus a $25 administrative charge.

-Suggestions about local lodging options will be available for participants traveling from beyond commuting range.
+Suggestions about local lodging options are available for participants traveling from beyond commuting range.

 For more information and/or to register, please contact Sarah Rabkin via email (firstname.lastname@example.org) or at 831-475-7548.